shyamala98/fullstack-nanodegree-vm/README.md

 Clone this project from Git to your local machine

 <!-- The following section was copied from the Tournament results getting started guide -->
+The following is an extract from the getting started guide<br/>
 <b>Using the Vagrant Virtual Machine</b>

 The Vagrant VM has PostgreSQL installed and configured, as well as the psql